 The temple has one or more main shrines with a Shikara on top.
 The walls are filled with horizontal mouldings with carvings on them.
 They are adorned with bigger sculptures on the top.

 The older Hoysala temples do not follow this pattern.
 Mostly because older ones are made of stone or granite, which makes it difficult to carve.
 The later ones of soapstone carry richer and finer work.

 You can also notice that the newer temples will have a back and forth running column along the temple walls.
 It gives a 3D effect to the temple, which adds to the beauty of the temple.

-Some of the commonly used terminologies of Hindu temples to help you identify the structures.
+Some of the commonly used terminologies of Hindu temples are―

-- Garbagriha - Inner sanctum sanctorum which houses the main deity
+- Garbhagriha - The Inner sanctum sanctorum which houses the main deity

 - Mandapam / Mantap - the pillared hall in front of the sanctum.
-Back then it was also used as dancing halls or to sing concerts.
+Back then, it was also used as dancing halls or to conduct concerts.